CK Travels

 Do you need to book the Haeundae Blueline Park Beach Train in advance?

 No, based on our experience, we were easily able to hop onto the Busan Haeundae Beach Train without a prior reservation.
+However, to guarantee a seat, it is best to book Haeundae Beach Train tickets in advance especially during peak periods and school holidays.

 There are several carriages per journey and you can usually get a seat – although the front seats next to the window facing out to the ocean usually go first.